Are there treatments for increasing sperm count?

 Get enough C and D vitamins

-Studies have linked vitamin C and D consumption to increased sperm count.
-Taking 1,000 mg of vitamin C twice a day for up to two months increased sperm count by more than 100% and sperm motility by more than 92% Additionally, it showed a 50% reduction in the proportion of deformed sperm cells.
+Studies show that taking 1,000 mg of vitamin C twice a day for up to two months increases sperm count by more than 100% and sperm motility by more than 92%.
+Additionally, it showed a 50% reduction in the proportion of deformed sperm cells.

 Vitamin D has been linked to testosterone levels.
 Men with low testosterone levels who took 3,000 IU of vitamin D3 daily for one year saw around a 25% increase in testosterone levels.

 Pesticides and preservatives